Slip and Fall Accidents

 - Neglecting to inspect the property before visitors arrive to a residence

 - Inadequately maintaining stairways or walkways (rotten railing or structure)

 - Providing alcohol to visitors that results in a foreseeable injury (intoxicated person wanders off an unprotected balcony during the evening)

 For municipalities, their degree of responsibility is found in the Ontario Municipal Act (2001).
 In cases of municipal liability for slip and falls on a sidewalk, the municipality must have been “grossly negligent,” which is a higher burden of proof for the claimant to show.
 Also, If you are injured on city or provincial property, you have only 10-days to give notice of your injury unless circumstances prevented you from giving timely notice.
 For all other slip and fall claims, you have 2-years from the date of the injury to file your claim in court.

-Your Toronto slip and fall lawyer from Affinity Law can demonstrate liability on the part of the occupier by reviewing inspection reports, if any, and having experts examine the floor, sidewalk, step, handrail, balcony, or other defect or condition that caused the accident.
+Your Mississauga slip and fall lawyer from Affinity Law can demonstrate liability on the part of the occupier by reviewing inspection reports, if any, and having experts examine the floor, sidewalk, step, handrail, balcony, or other defect or condition that caused the accident.
 In some cases, witnesses can attest to how long the defect or hazard had been present.

 Responsibility of the Claimant